madhurjyathegreat/Incident_Logs/README.md

 # Incident_Logs
-Predicting the time taken to close any Incident Log of an IT Firm
+Predicting the time taken to close any Incident Log of an IT Firm.
+Attached is the raw data collected from Kaggle website.